mluchettii/zenportfolio/docs/docs/vscan/nessus.md

     2. Click on the container you want to update.
 Then, click on **Duplicate/Edit**.

     3. Under the **Image Configuration** section, change the image's release tag from what is currently installed to a more updated version.
 If you are not specific on the version that you want, type in `:latest`.
-If the image is already using the `:latest` tag, then proceed to step 4.

     4. Scroll down and click **Deploy the container**.
 This will redeploy the container using the version of the Docker image you have set, keeping the configuration intact.

 Surprisingly, the same vulnerability was detected again, meaning the JQuery library was not updated.
 I tried a different approach, this time changing the Docker image repo from the LinuxServer.io one to the official one offered by Syncthing (`syncthing/syncthing:latest`), and deployed it as a brand new container.

-The result was the same, so I did further research on the project's GitHub Issues page and came across [this](https://github.com/syncthing/syncthing/issues/10051).
+The result was the same, so I did further research on the project's GitHub Issues page and came across this [posting](https://github.com/syncthing/syncthing/issues/10051).
 It turns out that Syncthing has multiple outdated JavaScript libraries that need updating.
-If I want this vulnerability to disappear, the only thing I can do is wait for the library to be updated, or switch to an alternative file synchronization tool.
+Therefore, if I want this vulnerability to disappear, then all I can do is wait for the library to be updated, or use a different file synchronization tool.

 All in all, the risk of this XSS vulnerability is only moderate, and only exploitable in specific attack scenarios requiring prior access.
 To mitigate this risk, I enabled HTTPS, set a complex password for the web console, and ensured that no sensitive files will be used by this application.